Medical Laboratory Science

 How to Apply

 Deadline for application for January-December class is May 1.
-The interview date for the January class of 2024 is scheduled for June 6, 2023.
+The interview date for January class of 2025 is scheduled for June 4, 2024.

 Application forms can be emailed.
 Additional interview dates may become available if there are more than 16 qualified applicants.
 Admission to the program is competitive.